kentrikos/aws-bootstrap/docs/operation_terraform.tfvars.md

 <br></br>
 jenkins\_config\_repo\_url = "[your git repo]"
 > The URL to your cloned private repo for the environment;
-> e.g.: ssh:/git@git.bmwgroup.net:7999/[q#]/[git repo name].git;
-> bmwgroup.net may need to be substitutes by xxx.xxx.xxx.xxx.

 <br></br>
 jenkins\_iam\_policy\_names\_prefix = "/"